 Previously we knew that the bacteria Salmonella Typhi lay at the cause of typhoid fever.
 However, we were not certain about the exact mechanism of the infection.
-That is why scientist wanted to experiment further with the bacteria.
+That is why scientists wanted to experiment further with the bacteria.
 So, they infected healthy human cells with the bacteria and observed the reaction.
 In addition to this, they observed the cells with the aid of a fluorescent microscope.

 The so-called typhoid toxin is a secretion that the bacteria Salmonella Typhi releases.
 As the toxin comes in contact with the cell it damages its natural regeneration process.
-That is, the toxin causes the cell to age faster and therefore to deteriorate.
+That is, the toxin causes the cell to age faster and therefore deteriorate.
 This, in turn, leaves the cell more prone to infection.

 - Even though this study breaks new ground scientists did not explain how the findings help in the diagnosis and treatment.
 More research needs to be done in the future before such tools are found.